albertllousas/functional-domain-driven-design/README.md

 [Anemic domain](https://martinfowler.com/bliki/AnemicDomainModel.html) is an anti-pattern in DDD, in an OOP oriented DDD, domains are rich, giving to the domain real data and also behaviour.

-Functional programming advocates to separate data and behaviour, having [algebraic data types](https://en.wikipedia.org/wiki/Algebraic_data_type) on side and functions on the other.
-As you could think and many people tend to think that FP clash with DDD because the first one empowers anemic domain models.
+Functional programming advocates to separate data and behaviour, having [algebraic data types](https://en.wikipedia.org/wiki/Algebraic_data_type) on one side and functions over them on the other.
+You could think that FP clash with DDD because empowers anemic domain models but it is not true.

 At its heart, an anemic model is a model where the business rules are not being encapsulated by the model itself;
 instead of that, the behaviour is spread around a bunch of services out of the model, usually clients of it, ending up with